Ronald Burkle: Career

 In 1986, Burkle founded Yucaipa Companies, a private equity firm which invests in U.S. companies in the hospitality, sports, entertainment, logistics, food, consumer, light industrial, retail, manufacturing, and distribution.

 During the 1992 Los Angeles riots, Burkle refused to close his inner-city stores, a move for which he received praise.

-He has served as chairman of the board and controlling shareholder of numerous companies, including Alliance Entertainment, Golden State Foods, Dominick's, Fred Meyer, Ralphs, and Food4Less.
+He has been chairman of the board and controlling shareholder of numerous companies, including Alliance Entertainment, Golden State Foods, Dominick's, Fred Meyer, Ralphs, and Food4Less.
 He has been a corporate board member of the boards of Occidental Petroleum Corporation, KB Home, and Yahoo!

 Burkle is often seen as a businessman who maintains close relationships with labor unions and works with unions to solve business problems.

 NHL

 Burkle is part owner of the Pittsburgh Penguins of the National Hockey League, although his stake in the team is unknown.
 In 1999, he helped save the team by partnering with former Penguin Mario Lemieux to bring the team out of bankruptcy.

 Burkle played an active part in negotiations to construct the PPG Paints Arena for the Penguins.

 Burkle's strong ties to union work also led him to be one of the owners helping Commissioner Gary Bettman negotiate an end to the 2012–13 NHL lockout.

 The Penguins, under the ownership of Burkle, are the only North American sports team with ties to private equity that has won a championship.